Prior to posting a bail bond in Connecticut, customers often ask: What happens if the defendant doesn’t appear in court?

 Everyone who contacts 3-D Bail Bonds gets a chance to be bonded out and as a result, this person is expected to attend all court hearings.
-Of course, some may miss court and here is what will happens next.
+Of course, some may miss their court date with no intention.

 Defendant Missed Court

 If you heard that the defendant missed court.
 You could contact him and find out the reason he missed court in the first place.
 If you cannot get a hold of him, contact the bail company or bail agent who posted the bond and notify them of the situation.